taey16/taey16.github.io/_posts/2009-12-30-[Face Analysis]-A-Compact-Local-Binary-Pattern.md

 ## A Compact Local Binary Pattern using Maximization of Mutual Information (MMI) for Face Analysis

 ### Introduction
 Although many variants of local binary patterns (LBP) are widely used for face analysis due to their satisfactory classification performance, they have not yet been proven compact.
-We propose an effective code selection method that obtain a compact LBP (CLBP) using the maximization of mutual information (MMI) between features and class labels.
-The derived CLBP is effective because it provides better classification performance with smaller number of codes.
-We demonstrate the effectiveness of the proposed CLBP by several experiments of face recognition and facial expression recognition.
-Our experimental results show that the CLBP outperforms other LBP variants such as LBP, ULBP, and MCT in terms of smaller number of codes and better recognition performance.
+We propose an effective code selection method that obtains a compact LBP (CLBP) using the maximization of mutual information (MMI) between features and class labels.
+The derived CLBP is effective because it provides better classification performance with a smaller number of codes.
+We demonstrate the effectiveness of the proposed CLBP through several experiments of face recognition and facial expression recognition.
+Our experimental results show that the CLBP outperforms other LBP variants such as LBP, ULBP, and MCT in terms of the smaller number of codes and better recognition performance.

 #### Keywords:
 Local Binary Pattern, Feature Selection, Compact LBP, Maximization of Mutual Information